wangda8791/cryptoxscanner/README.md

 Runnable builds can be downloaded from the GitLab CI system: https://gitlab.com/crankykernel/cryptoxscanner/-/jobs/artifacts/master/browse?job=build

+From a terminal run:

+    ./cryptoxscanner server

+Then connect your browser to http://localhost:6035.

 ## Building

 Before building _cryptoxscanner_ you must install Go and Node: